Travelling to Europe? Run a blog? This guide can help you find sponsors and travel Europe for free.

 So if you’re a blogger and are you’re planning your next blogging trip to Europe, the following tricks may just help you find some free travel.

 1) In Europe local and country tourism boards actively promote their destination, so write to the tourism board of the city you’re travelling to.
 I’ve personally found that local tourism boards (like Frankfurt or Stuttgart tourism board) are often more interested in working with bloggers than the country tourism board (like the tourism board of Germany).
 And if they do work with bloggers, they work with top bloggers.
 So start writing to local tourism boards.

 During my recent press trip, I was particularly helped by Bratislava tourism board, Frankfurt tourism board, and Basel tourism board (the only tourism board who wanted to work with an Indian travel blogger, among all other destinations in Switzerland).

-So next challenge is looking for a way to cover your travel costs inside Europe.
-FlixBus (an international bus service in Europe) and EuRail (the international railway service in Europe) for example, actively work with bloggers from across the world.
+So the next challenge is looking for a way to cover your travel costs inside Europe.
+FlixBus (an international bus service in Europe) and Eurail (the international railway service in Europe) for example, actively work with bloggers from across the world.
 I was helped by Flixbus for instance.
 What’s better is, when you produce any content on your blog or social media, it even gets a share by these biggies, which means a Facebook post which you shared your 3000+ followers on Facebook, if shared by Flixbus on their Facebook page, can reach to 1.3 million Facebook fans of Flixbus.

 More On Blogging Advice: